AnyChart/docs.anychart.com/Common_Settings/Legend/Basic_Settings.md

 The {api:anychart.core.ui.Legend#maxHeight}maxHeight(){api} and {api:anychart.core.ui.Legend#maxWidth}maxWidth(){api} methods allow setting a flexible legend size.
 They limit the extent to which the legend expands if its  [layout](#layout) is `"horizontal-expandable"` or `"vertical-expandable"`.

-In the following sample, the maximum width and height are applied to a horizontally oriented expandable legend:
+In the following sample, the maximum width and height are applied to a horizontally oriented expandable legend.
+You can add a few items to see when the legend stop to expand:

 ```
 // set the max width and height of the legend